What is Animal Rehabilitation?

 How many sessions are needed?

 The number of sessions required is dependent on the type of injury sustained by the animal and their individual rate of recovery.
-Of course, a more acute type injury in a younger dog will tend to heal faster than a chronic arthritic older dog.
+Of course, a more acute type of injury in a younger dog will tend to heal faster than a chronic arthritic older dog.

-During early stages of recovery, two to three sessions a week are generally required which then reduces as the animal heals.
+During the early stages of recovery, two to three sessions a week are generally required which then reduces as the animal heals.
 Certain conditions will require the patient to have an ongoing maintenance type therapy.